asapdiscovery/asap-fitness.github.io/experiments/sars2/posts/XBB.1.5_ACE2_binding_serum_escape_cell_entry.md

 date: 2023-11-13
 github: https://github.com/dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS
 paper: https://www.biorxiv.org/content/10.1101/2023.11.13.566961v1
-subtext: Use this dataset for the most up to date analysis on the effects of mutations on ACE2 binding, XBB breakthrough sera escape and ACE2-mediated cell entryfor XBB.1.5 spike
+subtext: Use this dataset for the most up to date analysis on the effects of mutations on ACE2 binding, XBB breakthrough sera escape and ACE2-mediated cell entry for XBB.1.5 spike
 keywords:
     - XBB.1.5
     - Spike